 In comparison, in the compliance markets (i.e., Emission Trading Schemes (ETS)) covered entities may be required to obtain carbon credits to offset their emissions to stay within their emission targets.
-The emission trading system is based on the notion of tradeable pollution rights, which for practical purposes are either carbon allowances as they provide the right to emit a certain quantity of GHG emission, or a carbon credit to be offset against a business-as-usual baseline carbon impact.11
+The emission trading system is based on the notion of tradeable pollution rights, which for practical purposes are either carbon allowances as they provide the right to emit a certain quantity of GHG emission, or a carbon credit to be offset against a business-as-usual baseline carbon impact.13

 An ETS involves placing a limit or cap on the total volume of GHG emissions in one or more sectors of the economy.
-A government then auctions or distributes tradeable emission allowances12 to entities covered by the cap, where each allowance represents the right to emit a certain volume of emissions (typically a metric tonne of carbon dioxide equivalent) and the total volume of allowances equals the emissions cap.
+A government then auctions or distributes tradeable emission allowances14 to entities covered by the cap, where each allowance represents the right to emit a certain volume of emissions (typically a metric tonne of carbon dioxide equivalent) and the total volume of allowances equals the emissions cap.
 Covered entities are required to surrender allowances for their emissions during a compliance period.
 They can choose to buy additional allowances if necessary or sell surplus allowances.
 This policy type is known as a "cap and trade" system.

-Cap and Trade Scheme
+2.1 Cap and Trade Scheme

 Assume the government instituted a total cap of 10,000 tonnes of carbon annually and ten pollution-creating factories were responsible for all the GHG.
 The government could then create 10,000 one-tonne carbon credits and either allocate them (give a certain quantity for free to each factory) or auction them (have each factory bid for the amount it needs).
 Each factory would be required to hold the number of allowances equal to its level of GHG emissions.
 If a factory needs more than the amount it received through allocation or auction, it needs to purchase additional credits in the marketplace.
+If a factory produced fewer GHGs than the amount it received, it could sell the excess credits in the marketplace.